andrewrgoss/andrewrgoss.com/content/post/udemy_apache_spark_scala.md

 * Traverse and analyze graph structures using GraphX

 ### Target Audience
-* Software engineers who want to expand their skills into the world of big data processing on a cluster
+* Data engineers who want to expand their skills into the world of big data processing on a cluster

 ### What is Spark?
 * A fast and general engine for large-scale data processing